esenes/Dogleg-analysis/manual/tuningCheck.md

 checkTuning( INC_data, comp_pulse_start, comp_pulse_end, ...
             flattop_start, flattop_end, ft_end_offset, thr1, thr2, thr3  )
 ```
-and the ROI is defined as the interval of pulse in the range (flattop_start:last_point_at_thr1 - ft_end_offset).
+and the ROI is defined as the interval of pulse in the range (flattop_start : last_point_at_thr1 - ft_end_offset).

-If this method is throwing a value which is smaller than *flattop_start*, then is used the user-defined parameter *flattop_end*.
+If this method is finding less than 5 points, then is used the user-defined parameter *flattop_end*.

 #### Slope algorithm